x-team/handbook/core-values.md

 ## Proactiveness {#proactiveness}

 The British Dictionary defines _"proactive"_ as _**“tending to initiate change rather than reacting to events”**_**.** That is exactly how X-Teamers behave in their natural environment — remote work.
-We don’t wait for things to happen, we take control of our work, project and situation and _act_.
+We don’t wait for things to happen, we take control of our work, project, and situation and _act_.

 Being a true X-Teamer in terms of proactiveness means that you are: